 “she could not promise to make me happy in this world, only in the next.”

-Over the fortnight the visions of Bernadette created remarkable interest and speculation within the village of Lourdes.
+Over the next fortnight, the visions of Bernadette created remarkable interest and speculation within the village of Lourdes.
 Many thousands of people began to accompany her to the grotto.
 Several witnesses remarked how they felt a reverential atmosphere during Bernadette’s visions; they could see in her face a deep absorption – an other worldly consciousness.

 “What struck me was the joy, the sadness reflected in Bernadette’s face … Respect, silence, recollection reigned everywhere.
 Oh it was good to be there – It was like being at the gates of paradise.”